karlpodesta/azure-batch-hpc-lab/README.md

 You can find further details on that webpage for changing these quotas.
 For our workshop, we can use the quotas we have already.

 ### 2.5 Download the "Batch Labs" GUI tool (beta)
-You can download a recent build of "Batch Labs" for Windows from this GitHub repository.
+You can download a recent build of "Batch Labs" for Windows from this GitHub repository (See "BatchLabs Setup 0.7.0.exe" file).
 If you want to get the very latest version, and compile the code yourself, the link for that is here: <a href="https://github.com/Azure/BatchLabs/releases">Azure Batch Labs (beta)</a>.

 ### 2.6 Download the "Azure Storage Explorer" GUI tool